mistertandon/01-udacity-react-nanodegree-06-flash-cards/README.md

 #####Does the app function correctly in either Android or iOS

-1. The app works correctly in either Android device (or emulator).
+1. The app works correctly in Android device (or emulator).